Purple is my favorite color in the garden, any shade from blue-violet to magenta.

-We didn't have the common blue violet growing on our farm when we moved in, just Viola palmata and Marsh Violets.
+We didn't have Common Blue Violets growing on our farm when we moved in, just Early Blue Violets (Viola palmata) and Marsh Violets.
 Marsh Violet flowers aren't very big but the plants flower a lot for their tiny size and come in shades of white to blue to violet-blue to this purple.

 This plant needs no introduction.
 We grow ours as a shrub and mow around it to keep it under control.
 Unfortunately the flowers get frozen about every other year.